On Information Controls

-The first main result of this paper is the It\^{o} formula for smooth functions on $\cP_2(\cP_2(\dbR^d))$.
-Our results, both the definition of the derivatives and the It\^{o} formula, are natural generalization of those on $\cP_2(\dbR^d)$ in the mean field theory (cf. Carmona-Delarue \cite{CD1, CD2}).
-We refer to Buckdahn-Li-Peng-Rainer \cite{BLPR}, Chassagneux-Crisan-Delarue \cite{CCD}, and Wu-Zhang \cite{WuZhang} for It\^{o} formula on $\cP_2(\dbR^d)$.
+Another main result of this paper is the It\^{o} formula for smooth functions on $\cP_2(\cP_2(\dbR^d))$.
+Our results, both the definition of the derivatives and the It\^{o} formula, are natural generalization of those on $\cP_2(\dbR^d)$ in the mean field theory.
+We refer to Carmona-Delarue \cite{CD1, CD2} for a general exposition of the mean field theory, and Buckdahn-Li-Peng-Rainer \cite{BLPR}, Chassagneux-Crisan-Delarue \cite{CCD}, and Wu-Zhang \cite{WuZhang} for It\^{o} formula on $\cP_2(\dbR^d)$.
 There have been various extensions of It\^{o}'s formula, especially on measure-valued processes or on conditional laws, see e.g. Cox-Kallblad-Larsson-Svaluto-Ferro \cite{cox2024controlled}, Guo-Zhang \cite{guo2024itosformulaflowsconditional}, Liu-Zhang \cite{LiuZhang}, and Talbi-Touzi \cite{TalbiTouzi}.
 Roughly speaking, these works consider the It\^{o} formula in the form $u(t, \cL_{X_t|\cG_t})$, while we consider the form $U(t, \cL_{\cL_{X_t|\cG_t}})$, and they are consistent when our function $U$ is linear in $\bmu\in \cP_2(\cP_2(\dbR^d))$: $U(t, \bmu) = \int_{\cP_2(\dbR^d)} u(t, \mu) \bmu(d\mu)$.
 We shall provide some discussions on this in Section \ref{sect-general}.
 We note that, instead of using finite dimensional approximation and applying the result of the standard It\^{o} formula, as in \cite{WuZhang} we follow the arguments for the standard It\^{o} formula, namely by using time discretization and Taylor expansion.
-While it involves some subtlety due to the filtration issue, in particular it relies on the (H*)-hypothesis, the main idea of our proof of the It\^{o} formula is quite straightforward.
+While it involves some subtlety due to the filtration issue, in particular it relies on the (H*)-hypothesis, the main idea of our proof of the It\^{o} formula is quite natural.